Choojermelon/Altemia/content/Documents/Letters/Regarding Eilun.md

 ---
-title: A Catfelt Letter Home
+title: Regarding Eilun
 tags:
   - Letter
   - chuji
+  - zaaru
 ---

 *A letter penned by [[Rook]] to convince the authorities in [[Risedon]] to give [[Eilun]] freedom, that he might journey to [[Everfall]] and beyond with [[The Skybound Wanderers]].*